 The Chamber of Commerce of the United States of America is the world's largest business federation.
-The Chamber represents 300,000 direct members and indirectly represents the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.1
+It represents 300,000 direct members and indirectly represents the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.1

 The Chamber represents the interests of its members in matters before the courts, Congress, and the Executive Branch.
-To that end, the Chamber regularly files amicus curiae briefs in cases that raise issues of vital concern to the Nation's business community, including cases addressing the enforceability of arbitration agreements.
+Accordingly, the Chamber files amicus curiae briefs in cases that raise issues of vital concern to the Nation's business community, including cases addressing the enforceability of arbitration agreements.
 These cases include American Express Co. v.
 Italian Colors Restaurant, 133 S. Ct.
 2304 (2013); AT&T Mobility LLC v.
 Concepcion, 131 S. Ct.
 1740 (2011); Kilgore v.
 KeyBank, N.A., 718 F.3d 1052 (9th Cir.
 2013) (en banc) (filed amicus brief and presented oral argument); and Iskanian v.
 CLS Transportation Los Angeles, LLC, 327 P.3d 129 (Cal.
 2014) (same).

-This brief is submitted with an accompanying motion for leave to file out of time under Federal Rules of Appellate Procedure 29(b) and (e).
-Pursuant to Federal Rule of Appellate Procedure 29(c)(5), amici affirm that no counsel for a party authored this brief in whole or in part and that no person other than amici, their members, or their counsel has made any monetary contributions intended to fund the preparation or submission of this brief.
+1 Pursuant to Federal Rule of Appellate Procedure 29(c)(5), amici affirm that no counsel for a party authored this brief in whole or in part and that no person other than amici, their members, or their counsel has made any monetary contributions intended to fund the preparation or submission of this brief.

 The Retail Litigation Center, Inc. (RLC) is a public policy organization that identifies and engages in legal proceedings that affect the retail industry.
 The RLC's members include many of the country's largest and most innovative retailers.
 These members employ millions of people throughout the United States, provide goods and services to tens of millions more, and account for tens of billions of dollars in annual sales.
-The RLC seeks to provide courts with retail-industry perspectives on important legal issues and to highlight the potential industry-wide consequences of significant pending cases.
+The RLC seeks to provide courts with retail-industry perspectives on important legal issues and to highlight the potential industry-wide consequences of significant cases.

-Many of the amici's members and affiliates regularly include arbitration agreements in their employment contracts because arbitration allows all parties to resolve disputes quickly and efficiently avoiding the costs associated with traditional litigation. while Arbitration is speedy, fair, inexpensive, and less adversarial than litigation in court.
+Many of the amici's members and affiliates regularly include agreements in their employment arbitration contracts because arbitration allows all parties to resolve disputes quickly and efficiently while avoiding the costs associated with traditional litigation.
+Arbitration is speedy, fair, inexpensive, and less adversarial than litigation in court.
 Relying on the legislative policy reflected in the Federal Arbitration Act (FAA) and the U.S. Supreme Court's consistent endorsement of arbitration for the past half-century, amici's members of employment relationships have structured millions around arbitration agreements.

 These agreements typically require that arbitration be conducted on an individual, rather than a class or collective, basis.
 As the Supreme Court explained in Concepcion, collective resolution of claims on an aggregate or class-wide basis is "not arbitration as envisioned by the FAA" and "lacks its benefits"-the simplicity, informality, and expedition that are characteristic of arbitration.
 131 S. Ct. at 1753.
-The district court below correctly held that the plaintiff's arbitration agreement is valid, irrevocable, and enforceable as a matter of federal law, and that his claims under California's Private Attorney General Act of 2004 (PAGA) for alleged wage-and-hour violations must therefore be resolved through arbitration on an individual basis.
+The district court below correctly held that the plaintiff's arbitration agreement is enforceable as a matter of federal law, and that his claims under California's Private Attorney General Act of 2004 (PAGA) for alleged wage-and-hour violations must therefore be resolved through individual arbitration.
 If that decision were overturned, it would frustrate the intent of contracting parties, undermine their existing agreements, and erode the benefits of arbitration as an alternative to litigation.
 Amici therefore have a strong interest in this case.